jparrpearson/cf-ssh-chisel/README.md

 	```

 	You can now connect Postgres utilities to localhost:6632 to connect to and
-	manage your database avaiable from Cloud Foundry.
+	manage your database available from Cloud Foundry.

 # chisel